 Derwent are excited to see both domestic and international entries for this Derwent Art Prize.

-A total prize fund of £12,500 will be awarded at the Private View at Mall Galleries, London in 2018.
+A total prize fund of £12,500 were awarded at the Private View at Mall Galleries, London in 2018.
 Prizes are as follows:

-This year’s entries will be judged by a distinguished panel of selectors comprising an artist, a critic and a curator
+This year’s entries were judged by a distinguished panel of selectors comprising an artist, a critic and a curator